-A portion of the Bonds will be applied to refund a portion of the 2010B Bonds, which are outstanding Building Fee Revenue Bonds.
-The portion of the Bonds, issued for such purpose will also constitute Building Fee Revenue Bonds.
-Under the Resolution, the Board of Regents has covenanted to establish, maintain and collect Building Fees in such amounts that will provide money sufficient to pay the principal of and interest on all bonds payable out of the University of Washington Bond Retirement Fund (including outstanding Building Fee Revenue Bonds, the portion of the Bonds issued as Building Fee Revenue Bonds, and any additional Building Fee Revenue Bonds hereafter issued), to set aside and maintain reserves, if any, required to secure the payment of such principal and interest, and to maintain coverage, if any, which may be required over such principal and interest.
+Under the Resolution, the Board of Regents has covenanted to establish, maintain and collect Building Fees in such amounts that will provide money sufficient to pay the principal of and interest on all bonds payable out of the University of Washington Bond Retirement Fund (including outstanding Building Fee Revenue Bonds and any additional Building Fee Revenue Bonds hereafter issued), to set aside and maintain reserves, if any, required to secure the payment of such principal and interest, and to maintain coverage, if any, which may be required over such principal and interest.

-Building Fee Revenue Bonds are not general or special obligations of the State but are limited obligation bonds of the University payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund.
+Building Fee Revenue Bonds are not general or special obligations of the State, but are limited obligation bonds of the University payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund.